YaleDataScience/old-site/_posts/2015-01-13-spring-2015-preview.md

 Ok so let's draw some conclusions.
 We'd expect to see many of these terms.
 Intuition tells us that people like courses which are high quality ("*amazing class*", "*enjoyed lecture*") and not-too-hard ("*manageable workload*", "*low stress*", "*chill*").
 Similarly, people don't like low quality ("*lecture disorganized*") or overly difficult ("*required a lot*", "*reading long*").

 There are also some surprises.
-It seems like even if people are adament about how rewarding a class is ("*clear and helpful*", "*really interesting subject*", "*use in future*", "*sense of accomplishment*"), people won't take it.
+It seems like even if people are adamant about how rewarding a class is ("*clear and helpful*", "*really interesting subject*", "*use in future*", "*sense of accomplishment*"), people won't take it.
 On the other hand, people seem to take some courses even if the reviewers are hesitant about it ("*hard to know*", "*interesting though*", "*grain of salt*").

 Want to draw some more conclusions?
 Try running our **[code](https://github.com/YaleDataScience/enroll)** for yourself!